stephenmirving/smthr/README.md

 * A small collection of @extend placeholders and !default variables
 * The choice between .scss and classic .sass syntax

-## Browser-Vendor Prefixes

-There are two versions of _Stipple_ available, one for those who use automatic vendor prefixing tools such as Autoprefixer, Prefixless, etc., and one version for those those who prefer to add their own vendor prefixed properties (-webkit-, -moz-, and so forth).

-The prefixed version is in the 'dist/.../prefixed' folder (or in the 'src/.../prefixed' folder folder if you prefer individual build files) and contains many utilities that aid in the writing of stylesheets with vendor prefixes that the unprefixed version does not have.

-The unprefixed version for those who prefer to add their vendor prefixes automatically is in the 'dist/unprefixed' folder (or in the 'src/prefixed' folder folder if you prefer individual build files) and only contains vendor prefixes for properties that do not have an adequate unprefixed version (such as -webkit-scrollbar), or for the purpose of targeting certain browser engines specifically (such as -webkit-appearance).

 ## Deployment

-To use this library, simply download the repo and first choose whether you are going to use the standard, and now more common, '.scss syntax' this library was originally written in, or if you want to use the old '.sass' syntax.
-Then you must choose between the browser prefixed or unprefixed version.
-Once you have gotten all that settled, you can choose whether you want to download the entire repo and get each individual feature in its own file (which can be helpful for organizational purposes), or to download a single 'stipple.scss' file containing all the code from the library.
+To use this library, simply download the repo and choose whether you are going to download the entire repo and get each individual feature of stippler in its own file (which can be helpful for organizational purposes), or to download a single 'stippler.scss' file containing all the code from the library.

 ***